 Glacier Bay National Park Cruise: Royal Princess

-What to Expect on a Glacier Bay Boat Tour
+What to Expect on the Glacier Bay National Park Cruise

 Our boat tour of Glacier Bay National Park was from the ship.
 This ended up being perfect.
 It was much easier to stay warm this way.
 The night before we arrived in Glacier Bay National Park, we were left a map of Glacier Bay from the National Park Service.